JackLawhorn/Heavens-Above-Gardens-Below/Posts/Human clans.md

 ### The Rookish Clans

-A great many clans formed bonds with the many avian races of the [[Discoveries in the Known World#noble beasts|noble beasts]], coming to be known as the [[Rookish clans]].
+A great many clans formed bonds with the many avian races of the [[Noble beasts]], coming to be known as the [[Rookish clans]].
 From these companions, the Rooks learned a great many things.
 The form of their beaks and feathers inspired the invention of arrows, throwing knives, cloaks, and feather scale armor – all distinct from any Elven equipment or [[Combat Arts]].

 They are cloaked rangers with an arsenal of ranged, thrown, and short bladed weapons who quickly became some of humanity's most proficient hunters, albeit after the [[Silver Wolves]].
 Many even learned an almost [[extramundane]] proficiency in climbing from the [[Sun Elves]] to better mimic and complement the hunting patterns of their companions.